 Under this policy, all students, male, and female, will be offered the opportunity to participate in mammography clinical rotations.
 The program will make every effort to place a male student in a mammography clinical rotation if requested; however, the program is notable to override clinical setting policies that restrict clinical experiences in mammography to female students.
-Male students are advised that placement in a mammography rotation is not guaranteed and is subject to the availability of a clinical setting that allows males to participate in mammography rotations if clinical settings are not available to provide the same opportunity to male students.
+Male students are advised that placement in a mammography rotation is not guaranteed and is subject to the availability of a clinical setting that allows males to participate in mammographic imaging procedures.
+The program will not deny female students the opportunity to participate in mammography rotations if clinical settings are not available to provide the same opportunity to male students.